+NANJALA NYABOLA

-NANJALA NYABOLA Nanjala Nyabola is the author of Digital Democracy, Analogue Politics and Travelling While Black: Essays Inspired by a Life on the Move.
+Nanjala Nyabola is the author of Digital Democracy, Analogue Politics and Travelling While Black: Essays Inspired by a Life on the Move.

 NYONE WHO GROWS UP MULTILINgual knows that words are more than just labels that we apply to things.
 We are funnier in one language than another, because the wordplay comes faster.
 We are sweeter in one language than another, because we know how to wish someone a morning filled with flowers and not just a curt "Good morning."
 Words shape the contours of our sociality and open up our imagination to what is possible.
 They allow us to write and speak ourselves into our communities and into the world.
 Language makes it possible for us not only to describe the world but to inhabit it.
 "We do language.
 That may be the measure of our lives," Toni Morrison said in her Nobel Prize acceptance speech.

 What will be the language of our digital future?
 What will be the measure of our digital lives?
 I've been thinking about this lately, particularly as we digital-rights advocates stumble to translate key developments in a rapidly changing space to our audiences-the nonspecialists who need to understand the implications quickly and completely so they can defend themselves.
 Most of the technology we use is built around English as the default language, even if the coding that provides the basis for final platforms and applications is in specific computer languages.
 In many countries, even the rules that we develop to rein in the worst online behavior are often conceived in English.
+So Kenya has a data protection a platform that manages vaccine scheduling.
+This platform has allowed for third-party app development, which means those who can afford to purchase the apps can more easily skip the queues, to the detriment of less digitally connected citizens.
+Surviving the pandemic in India increasingly depends on a citizen's ability to navigate technology-skills that are scarce in much of the population.
+Even without a pandemic, the digital future oscillates wildly between a utopia of well-connected citizens understanding and vocally demanding their rights and a dystopia in which a handful of hyper-informed people dictate the life outcomes of the unconnected and deliberately misinformed majority.

-So Kenya has a data protection The platforms that we rely on to remain connected in this digital age are not ready for our multilingual truths. law, but Kiswahili, one of its official languages, has no standardized term for "data protection."
+The platforms that we rely on to remain connected in this digital age are not ready for our multilingual truths. law, but Kiswahili, one of its official languages, has no standardized term for "data protection."

 And yet the Internet is taking up an ever-increasing portion of our public lives.
 Governments all over the world are making "digital first" a cornerstone of how they govern.
 In the pandemic, for instance, most countries used digital technology to administer vaccines but also for things like food distribution.
-India's Covid-19 response hinges on CoWin, a platform that manages vaccine scheduling.
-This platform has allowed for third-party app development, which means those who can afford to purchase the apps can more easily skip the queues, to the detriment of less digitally connected citizens.
-Surviving the pandemic in India increasingly depends on a citizen's ability to navigate technology-skills that are scarce in much of the population.
-Even without a pandemic, the digital future oscillates wildly between a utopia of well-connected citizens understanding and vocally demanding their rights and a dystopia in which a handful of hyper-informed people dictate the life outcomes of the unconnected and deliberately misinformed majority.
-Language will be crucial in determining which version of the future we end up with.
-Most of the tech that we encounter is built with an English-speaking user in mind.
-After all, English is used throughout the world, with more than a billion people speaking it as a second language.
-Indeed, most of us who speak English also speak another language, often switching to English only in specific formal contexts or when consuming the cultural products of the current global hegemon, the United States.
-The platforms that we rely on to remain connected in this digital age are not ready for our multilingual truths: We live in numerous languages, and constraining our ability to communicate in them effectively limits our ability to participate fully in our digital future.
+India's Covid-19 response hinges on CoWin, cific formal contexts or when consuming the cultural products of the current global hegemon, the United States.
+The platforms that we rely on to remain connected in this digital age are not ready for our multi-lingual truths: We live in numerous languages, and constraining our ability to communicate in them effectively limits our ability to participate fully in our digital future.